epics-containers/usb-remote/docs/how-to/new_raspi.md

 ## Step 1 Image the microSD Card with Raspberry Pi OS

 1. Download the latest Raspberry Pi OS Lite image from the [Raspberry Pi website](https://www.raspberrypi.com/software/operating-systems/).
+The Lite version is the last option on the linked page.
-    - If you plan to use the Raspberry Pi's GUI capabilities, use "Raspberry Pi OS Full" version.
-Use full if you want to connect to the GovWiFi network which requires a GUI for setup.
+    - If you plan to use the Raspberry Pi's GUI capabilities, use "Raspberry Pi OS" version.
+Use this if you want to connect to the GovWiFi network which requires a GUI for setup.
+    - Using the GUI is an alternative to getting an IP address and using SSH to connect.
+You will need a microHDMI to HDMI cable and a monitor for this.
 1. Use `lsblk` to get a list of block devices on your system before inserting the microSD card.
 1. Insert the microSD card into your card reader and connect it to your computer.
 1. Use `lsblk` again to identify the device name of the microSD card (e.g. `/dev/sdb`).
 1. uncompress the downloaded Raspberry Pi OS image.
     ```bash
      cd ~/Downloads
-     unxz ./2025-12-04-raspios-trixie-arm64.img.xz
+     unxz ./2025-12-04-raspios-trixie-arm64-lite.img.xz
      ```
 1. Use `dd` to write the Raspberry Pi OS image to the microSD card.
 Replace `/dev/sdX` with the actual device name of your microSD card.
 Be very careful with this command as it will overwrite the specified device.
     ```bash
-    sudo dd if=./2025-12-04-raspios-trixie-arm64.img of=/dev/sdX bs=4M status=progress conv=fsync
+    sudo dd if=./2025-12-04-raspios-trixie-arm64-lite.img of=/dev/sdX bs=4M status=progress conv=fsync
     ```

 ## Step 2 Configure the Raspberry Pi OS Image

+IMPORTANT: These steps must be done before the first boot of the Raspberry Pi.
+The files we set up here are only read by the Raspberry Pi during its first boot.

 1. Mount the microSD card boot partition.
 Replace `/dev/sdX1` with the actual device name of the boot partition of your microSD card.
     ```bash